pyapp-kit/magicgui/docs/index.md

 While there is some degree of customizeability, the emphasis is on rapid development of relatively simple GUIs, with minimal boilerplate.
-For highly customized GUIs, it may be more appropriate to use a lower-level GUI framework.
+For highly customized GUIs with complex layouts, it may be more appropriate to use a lower-level GUI framework.

 The API is organized into multiple levels: